sxcdennis/linuxnotes/docs/Common-Tools.md

 # Common Tools and Commands
-These are common tools that will help list, create, delete, copy and move files and directories.
-Create hard and soft links.
+These are common tools that will help  create hard, soft links, and list, create, delete, copy and move files and directories.
+### Tools & Commands: ``` pwd, cd, ls, touch, cp, mv, ln, rm, mkdir, rmdir, alias, find, locate ```

 ## pwd
 Prints the current directory that you are in.